 SECTION 11.
-Department of Veterans Affairs.
-The legislature, by general law, may provide for the establishment of the Department of Veterans Affairs.
+Department of Veterans' Affairs.

+The legislature, by general law, shall provide for a Department of Veterans' Affairs and prescribe its duties.
+The head of the department is the governor and cabinet.

 History.-Added, C.S. for H.J.R.
-290, 1988; adopted 1988.
+290, 1988; adopted 1988; Am. proposed by Constitution Revision Commission, Revision No. 5, 2018, filed with the Secretary of State May 9, 2018; adopted 2018.

 SECTION 12.
-Department of Elderly Affairs.- The legislature may create a Department of Elderly Affairs and prescribe its duties.
+Department of Elderly Affairs.-

+The legislature may create a Department of Elderly Affairs and prescribe its duties.
 The provisions governing the administration of the department must comply with Section 6 of Article IV of the State Constitution.